tz2524/femr/cohesion-coupling-badsmell/cohesion-coupling-badsmell.md

 ![](coupling-1.png)

-This class depends on 38 internal classes, which means its CBO value is 38, same as the result of SourceMeter.
+This class depends on 38 internal classes, which means its CBO value is 38 and this class has high coupling with other classes, same as the result of SourceMeter.

 Among the 38 depended classes, 35 of them are model class. `ItemModelMapper` only call their constructors and getter/setters.
 We think the coupling between `ItemModelMapper` and those model class is __data coupling__ as only required data is passed.